Selecting your Tradie

 The golden rule is to make sure all builders and tradespeople have a valid licence.
-You can look up the licence details of any contractor you are thinking of using on the Department of Fair Trading Licence Check webpage or call 13 32 20 Department of Fair Trading.
+You can look up the licence details of any contractor on Department of Fair Trading Licence Check or call the Department on 133 220.
+Anyone doing residential work over $1,000 in value (or specialist work) must have a licence.

 Specialist tradespeople who carry out any of the following must be licensed regardless of the cost of the work: